takenet/blip-docs/source/includes/en/extensions/tunnel.md

 }
 ```

-### Bot redirect message to final destiny

-The bot flow identifies the message received from a **receiver**, decodes the original address that is in **instance** and sends the message to the final recipient:
+>The bot flow identifies the message received from a **receiver**, decodes the original address that is in **instance** and sends the message to the final recipient:

 ```http
 POST https://msging.net/commands HTTP/1.1